 The staff at Mercury are here to serve you, the student.
 We also must serve our fellow Australian people and their government.
 We work for a private company that scrupulously observes all the government regulations on education and commerce in Australia.
 We have a legal responsibility and a commercial interest in establishing and maintaining a fully professional college.

 To assist you, our staff are available during and outside business hours.
-If you have an emergency, call 000 for police, fire and ambulance.
-If it is about you and the College, call our number 8211.1128 or if your call is not answered call our after hours emergency number 0421 598 589.
+If you have an emergency, call 000 for police, fire, and ambulance.
+If it is about you and the College, call our number 8211.1128 or if your call is not answered call our after-hours emergency number 0421 598 589.
 Put these numbers in your mobile phone (cell phone) now.

 If you have a medical emergency and need a doctor, and maybe an ambulance and hospital, call 000.
 The ambulance staff might ask you whether you have been drinking alcohol or had any drugs.
 Be honest and tell them the truth: your life may depend on it.
 Do not be afraid.
-Sydney is the party capital of the South Pacific.
-The ambulance and hospital staff do not go and tell the police.

 Our Student Services Officers staff Reception and can help you with most of your questions and paperwork